linnovate/openideal/README.md

 OpenideaL is super easy to install.
 The following composer command will install the full codebase, together with all the required dependencies and libraries:

-Don't use PHP 8 or 8.1 please use 7.4.
+- Please use PHP 7.4, don't use PHP 8 or 8.1 it won't work.
+- Recommended composer 2 - really faster and uses a lot less memory.
+(It has been tested with composer 1, 2.0 - 2.3.5)

 ```
 composer create-project linnovate/openideal-composer openideal